AnalyticsArtist/GettingCleaningData/CodeBook.md

 * fBodyAccJerk-min()-X:  Smallest value in array of fBodyAccJerk for X
 * fBodyAccJerk-min()-Y:  Smallest value in array of fBodyAccJerk for Y
 * fBodyAccJerk-min()-Z:  Smallest value in array of fBodyAccJerk for Z
-* fBodyAccJerk-sma():  Signal magnitude area of fBodyAccJerk for
+* fBodyAccJerk-sma():  Signal magnitude area of fBodyAccJerk
 * fBodyAccJerk-energy()-X:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyAccJerk for X
 * fBodyAccJerk-energy()-Y:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyAccJerk for Y
 * fBodyAccJerk-energy()-Z:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyAccJerk for Z